deliav10/Web-Design-Project---Brasov/README.md

 ### 6. Contact Page <br>
   A user-friendly page with a contact form and essential information to connect with Brasov tourism or related services.
 Includes email, adress, and a map for directions.

+### 7. Dracula Page
+  Dive into the legend of Dracula, exploring the connection between Vlad the Impaler and Bran Castle.
+Learn about the real history behind the myth, Bram Stoker's influence, and the landmarks that bring the Dracula story to life.
+This page blends history and folklore, offering a glimpse into one of the world’s most famous legends.

 ## 🛠️ Technologies Used
 - **HTML**: for the structure of the web pages.